 - School-home learning centers (a combination of parent-led and proctor-directed individualized learning in which academic work is done at home under the guidance of a public school, private academy, or homeschool support group.

-Paradigm Accelerated Curriculum (PAC) provides training, guidance, forms, and curriculum for the above school choices.
-Interested parties can inquire at [email protected] for details.
+Paradigm Accelerated Curriculum (PAC) provides training, guidance, forms, and curriculum for the above school choice options.
+Interested parties can view more information under our School Choice section at pacworks.com/category/school-choice/ or inquire at [email protected].